-Neos Investment Management LLC, located at 13 Riverside Avenue, Westport, CT 06880 serves as the Sub-Adviser to the Fund.
-The Sub-Adviser is a Delaware limited liability company formed in 2022 to provide sub-advisory services to registered investment companies.
+Neos Investment Management LLC, located at 133 Riverside Avenue, Westport, CT 06880 serves as the investment adviser to the Fund.
+The Adviser is a Delaware limited liability company formed in 2022 to provide sub-advisory services to registered investment companies.
 The Sub-Adviser was formed in 2022 and provides investment advisory services to exchange traded funds, including the Fund.
 The Sub-Adviser is responsible for trading portfolio securities and other investment instruments on behalf of the Fund, including selecting broker-dealers to execute purchase and sale transactions, as instructed by the Adviser, subject to the supervision of the Adviser and the Board.
-Under a sub-advisory agreement, the Adviser pays the Sub-Adviser a fee equal to the greater of \$200,000 or 5 basis points per annum for up to five Funds (the "Initial Funds"), calculated on the daily net asset value of the Initial Funds and paid monthly in arrears, out of the fee the Adviser receives from the Funds.
-Minimum sub-advisory fees for Funds launched after the Initial Funds will be determined based on mutual agreement by the Adviser and Sub-Adviser.
+Under a sub-advisory agreement, the Adviser pays the Sub-Adviser a fee, calculated daily and paid quarterly, out of the fee the Adviser receives from the Fund.

-A discussion regarding the basis for the Board's renewal of the sub-advisory agreement with the Sub-Adviser will be available in the Fund's first shareholder report.
+A discussion regarding the basis for the Board's renewal of the sub-advisory agreement with the Sub-Adviser will be available Fund's first shareholder report.

-Portfolio Managers
+Portfolio Manager

-Maurits Pot and Yuri Khodjamirian, the Adviser and Troy Cates, Ryan Houlton, and Garrett Paolella of the Sub-Adviser are responsible for the day-to-day management of the Fund and have served in such capacity since inception.
+Maurits Pot and Yuri Khodjamirian of the Adviser and Troy Cates, Ryan Houlton, and Garrett Paolella of the Sub-Adviser are responsible for the day-to-day management of the Fund and have served in such capacity since inception.